Obecalp/HLA-EPI_Bash-edit/README.md

 #Introduction

-Epitopes are parts of the proteins corresponding to the allele that are particulary immunogen, meaning many an allele can contain many epitopes. \n
+Epitopes are parts of the proteins corresponding to the allele that are particulary immunogen, meaning many an allele can contain many epitopes.

 The polymorph part of an epitope is called a Eplet, which are 1-5 amino-acid.

 It has been observed that the more there were epitopes' mismatch between two patients, the more a DSA production would be susceptible to happend after a transplantation.
 (See more at https://pubmed.ncbi.nlm.nih.gov/24769079/ or from René J. Duquesnoy)